wtt235/CAEGraph/CAEGraph/README.md

 ## Testing

 Unit tests can be found in the CAEGraph.Tests project.
-They should run find in Visual Studio's Test Explorer.
+They should run fine in Visual Studio's Test Explorer.
 There are also some angular tests in the Jasmine folder (CAEGraph/CAEGraph.Tests/Jasmine/UnitTests.html).

 ## Use